Coptic Orthodox Church in the United States: Early community

 The first Copts arrived in the United States during the early 20th century.
 Due to the restrictions on immigration put in place by the National Origins Formula, the majority of these early Coptic migrants to the USA were non-permanent residents.
 The Copts who traveled to the United States at this time were mostly foreign exchange students who were continuing their graduate education within the United States, and then returning home to Egypt.
 After the 1952 Coup d'Etat in Egypt, the Egyptian Economy began to stagnate, and more and more young Egyptians began seeking opportunities to study and work abroad.
 In 1964, as the number of Copts grew in the United States, the first Coptic lay organization in the United States, the Coptic American Association (CAA) was founded.
 The organization managed to amass 200 members, from throughout the States, by the end of 1964.

 Immigration reform

 In 1965, the United States Congress passed a new Immigration Act that put an end to the National Origins Formula, and allowed for greater numbers of Immigrants from non-European countries.
-This new act, which was fully implemented in 1968, coupled with Egypt’s humiliating defeat in the Six Days War, paved the way for many young-educated Copts, disillusioned with Egypt’s state of affairs, to immigrate.
+This new act, which was fully implemented in 1968, coupled with Egypt’s humiliating defeat in the Six Days War, paved the way for many young educated Copts, disillusioned with Egypt’s state of affairs, to immigrate.
 These early immigrants moved to the United States in search of religious freedom, political stability, and economic opportunity.
-The majority of these new immigrants either on the East Coast in the New York and New Jersey metropolitan area, or on the California West Coast, near Los Angeles and San Diego.
+The majority of these new immigrants settled either on the East Coast in the New York and New Jersey metropolitan area, or on the California West Coast, near Los Angeles and San Diego.